-The 4 Pillars of Clean Environment based on Australian Experience are: Clean Land, Clean Air, Clean Water and National Heritage.
+The 4 Pillars of Environment Management based on Australian Experience are Clean Land, Clean Air, Clean Water, and National Heritage.
 Today’s activity here on Earthniversity will focus on the topic: Strategic Planning Workshop on the Formulation of the Local Heritage Plan.

 In planning the implementation of a specific program or project in the Local Government Unit, I found it best to use the strategic planning workshop method that will involve all stakeholders so that the result of the planning process will be reflective of what the community wants or needs.
 The participants will be asked to answer the 4 questions which are: Who Are We?, Where Are We Now?, Where Are We Going? and How Are We Going To Get There?

 There will be workshops to answer the 4 questions.
 Participants are going to summarize their answers by writing the top 3 answers they selected.
 Group A who will tackle the first question shall report their output to the whole participants where an interaction will follow.
 Improvement or revision of their top 3 choices may be done with the approval of the majority.
 Group B, C, and D follows.

 The participants may use the data that are available in the Local Government Unit to help them in answering the 4 questions.
 Documents like the following might be of help:

 1) Comprehensive Land Use Plan, that also contains a write-up on SWOT Analysis of the LGU, 2) Environment Code 3) Annual Report of LGU Departments who have participation in Local Heritage Planning Workshop 4) Socio-Economic Profile 5) Local Budget 6) Existing Laws and Ordinances not included in the Environment Code, and others.